wwwab123/wwwab123.github.io/source/_posts/Beware, Hackers Leverage DeepSeek Trend to Distribute Phishing Files like fake DeepSeek Installer and Deploy Backdoor Trojans to Steal User Passwords.md

 This sample masquerades under the DeepSeek icon, has no valid digital signature, and its pdb path is `C:\Users\Administrator\source\repos\Bind\Bind\obj\Release\Bind.pdb` which raised our alert and suspicion, as illustrated in the following image:
 ![](https://bbs.huorong.cn/data/attachment/forum/202502/14/172651we9eesxh1uae7eus.png)

 After analysis, we confirmed that this sample downloads multi-layer scripts and downloaders from a hacker's GitHub repository, utilizing nested downloads.
 Ultimately, it obtains a malicious script written in Python for executing backdoor actions and stealing passwords.
-As of the writing of this report, this Python script was first uploaded to the VirusTotal multi-engine scanning platform, where it registered a static detection rate of %, as shown in the image below:
+As of the writing of this report, this Python script was first uploaded to the VirusTotal multi-engine scanning platform, where it showed a static detection rate of 0%, as shown in the image below:
 ![](https://bbs.huorong.cn/data/attachment/forum/202502/14/173519r1qwnwz9uwtb3iiu.png)

 Additionally, we found that the hacker's GitHub account hosts multiple similar repositories, all of which uploaded malware several months or weeks ago, as demonstrated in the following image: